VenturaNotes/Knowledge/- Topics/Python.md

 ## Source[^7]
 - A scripting language incorporating features from C, Modula 3, and Icon.
+## Source[^8]
+- Python is a free, open source, multi-purpose programming language that is commonly used for rapid application development (RAD).
+Python is an extremely versatile programming language that can be used for small tasks, such as creating bots, or larger tasks, such as developing complex code for technical applications.
+Pythonʻs code can implement both machine learning and data mining, in addition to web page development.
+Pythonʻs code uses the English language and an easy-to-learn syntax, which makes it an appealing programming language for beginning programmers.
 ## References
 [^1]: https://www.w3schools.com/python/python_exercises.asp
 [^2]: https://www.geeksforgeeks.org/history-of-python/